Online Learning: A Modern Introduction Using Convex Optimization: Adaptive Algorithms: bounds and AdaGrad

 \subsection{AdaGrad}

-We now present another application of the regret bound in \eqref{eq:ada_grad_norm}. \textbf{AdaGrad}, that stands for Adaptive Gradient, is an Online Convex Optimization algorithm proposed independently by \citet{McMahanS10} and \citet{DuchiHS10}.
-It aims at being adaptive to the sequence of gradients.
-It is usually known as a stochastic optimization algorithm, but in reality it was proposed for Online Convex Optimization (OCO).
-To use it as a stochastic algorithm, you should use an online-to-batch conversion, otherwise you do not have any guarantee of convergence.
+We now present another application of the regret bound in \eqref{eq:ada_grad_norm}. \emph{AdaGrad}, that stands for Adaptive Gradient, is an \ac{OCO} algorithm that aims at being adaptive to the sequence of (sub)gradients.

-We will present a proof that only allows hyperrectangles as feasible sets $V$, on the other hand the restriction makes the proof almost trivial.
+We will present a proof that only covers hyperrectangles as feasible sets $\mathcal{V}$.
+On the other hand, the restriction makes the proof almost trivial.
 Let's see how it works.

-AdaGrad has key ingredients: \begin{itemize} \item A coordinate-wise learning process; \item The adaptive learning rates in \eqref{eq:ada_eta}. \end{itemize} For the first ingredient, as we said, the regret of any OCO problem can be upper bounded by the regret of the Online Linear Optimization (OLO) problem.
+AdaGrad has two key ingredients: \begin{itemize} \item A coordinate-wise learning process; \item The adaptive learning rates in \eqref{eq:ada_eta} . \end{itemize} For the first ingredient, as we said in Section~\ref{sec:oco_to_olo}, the regret of any \ac{OCO} problem can be upper bounded by the regret of the Online Linear Optimization (OLO) problem.
 That is,

-Now, the essential observation is to explicitly write the inner product as a sum of product over the single coordinates:
+Now, the essential observation is to explicitly write the inner product as a sum of products over the individual coordinates:

-where we denoted by $\Regret_{T,i}(u_i)$ the regret of the 1-dimensional OLO problem over coordinate $i$, that is $\sum_{t=1}^T g_{t,i} x_{t,i} - \sum_{t=1}^T g_{t,i} u_i$.
-In words, \emph{we can decompose the original regret as the sum of $d$ OLO regret minimization problems and we can try to focus on each one of them separately}.
+where we denoted by $\Regret_{T,i}(u_i)$ the regret of the one-dimensional \ac{OLO} problem over coordinate $i$, that is $\sum_{t=1}^T g_{t,i} x_{t,i} - \sum_{t=1}^T g_{t,i} u_i$.
+In words, \emph{we can decompose the original linear regret as the sum of $d$ \ac{OLO} regret minimization problems, and we can try to focus on each one of them separately}.

-A good candidate for the 1-dimensional problems is OSD with the learning rates in \eqref{eq:ada_eta}.
-We can specialize the regret in \eqref{eq:ada_grad_norm} to the 1-dimensional case for linear losses, so we get for each coordinate $i$
+A good candidate for the one-dimensional problems is \ac{OSD} with the learning rates in \eqref{eq:ada_eta}.
+We can specialize the regret in \eqref{eq:ada_grad_norm} to the one-dimensional case for linear losses, so we get for each coordinate $i$

-This choice gives us the AdaGrad algorithm in Algorithm~\ref{alg:adagrad}.
+This choice gives us the \textbf{AdaGrad} algorithm in Algorithm~\ref{alg:adagrad}.